devnull-tools/soda/README.md

 Register the given parameter and returns indicating if the parameter was given.
 You may pass the parameter args in *$parameter_name*.
 The parameter value is accessible through the variable $parameter_name or value.
+To expose a value based parameter use the syntax PARAMETER=VALUE.
+To expose a parameter with optional value use the syntax PARAMETER[=VALUE].

     parameter "help" "Prints this help message" && {
       usage